20 Good movies to Learn Korean

 As the story progresses, he realizes he can see ghosts roaming in his house.

-He wants them to leave, but they keep a condition: They want him to fulfill their wishes.
+He wants them to leave, but they set a condition: he must fulfill their wishes.

 This Kim Young-tak-directed film stars an actor we can trust to make us laugh.
 You can see Cha Tae-Hyun, the same fantastic actor in “My Sassy Girl,” “Scandal Makers,” and many more.

-The vocabulary and phrases are impressive and straightforward to grasp the Korean language flow.
+The vocabulary and phrases are concise and transparent, making Korean easy to grasp.

 15. Miracle in Cell No. 7 (번벙의 선물), 2013